Greenhouse Gas Emissions

 In May, 2008, Bill 27, the Local Government (Green Communities) Statutes Amendment Act, was enacted by the provincial government.
 The intent of this bill is to facilitate more sustainable initiatives within British Columbia municipalities when planning and managing land use by having them consider climate issues and energy conservation approaches.
 Through this legislation, the Local Government Act was amended to require each municipality to establish targets, policies and actions for the reduction of greenhouse gas (GHG) emissions.

 As a result, the City includes GHG targets, tracking and communication in the Official Community Plan (OCP).
-A list of Official Community Plan Policies that support GHG emission reductions are included in the OCP.
+A list of Official Community Plan Policies (PDF) that support GHG emission reductions are included in the OCP.